logo image

 The Battle of Culloden saw about 6,000 Jacobite's engage about 8,000 government troops.

-The Jacobite's are said to have had 12 cannon, and the Government forces 10 cannon and 6 mortars.
+The Jacobite's are said to have had 12 cannon, the Government forces 10 cannon and 6 mortars.

 The bulk of the Jacobite forces were Scottish catholic Highlanders, also with some English, Irish and French troops.